- Joe Kryszak

 No – This Cutie does not do the calculations!

-By answering a few questions – The CBD dosage calculator algorithm goes to work and kicks out an approximate range on how much CBD to take.
+By answering a few questions – The CBD dosage calculator algorithm goes to work and kicks out an approximate range of the quantity of CBD you should consume.

 The CBD Calculator follows several steps that you’ll need to answer as accurately as possible to ensure that you get the best dosing advice.